vastevenson/vs-cellares-sim/readme.md

 How to run app:

 0. Make sure all dependencies in requirements.txt are installed
-1. Have an Elasticsearch instance running at localhost:9200
+1. Have an Elasticsearch instance running at localhost:9200 (tested on Elasticsearch v7.9)
-2. Run run.py with Python 3.6+
+2. Run run.py with Python 3.6
 3. Navigate to localhost:5000
 4. Enter a time for simulation (seconds)
 5. Click Start